kajalsharma2101/rtcamp-slideshow-plugin-assignment/README.md

 Rtcamp Slider Plugin Creates an admin-side Menu **Rtcamp_Slideshow Settings**.
 This page provides an interface to create slideshows and add/remove images to the slideshow.

 1. It uses "LightSlider" library for displaying sliders.
-2. It can add/remove images for slideshow.
+2. It can add/remove mutiple images  from the slider by just selecting/deselecting it from the slider.
 3. It can change the order of images by dragging them.
 4. It can  move slider images by pressing the arrow keys.
-5. It can add shortcode [rtcamp-slideshow] to any post/page.
+5. It can add shortcode by just clicking on "Slider Shortcode" Button present in visual editor toolbar it will add [rtcamp-slideshow] to any post/page.
 6. It shows you the live slider preview.